Generic Name: trifluridine ophthalmic (trye FLURE i deen off THAL mik)

-You should not use this medicine if you are allergic to trifluridine.
+You should not use Viroptic if you are allergic to trifluridine.

 It is not known whether this medicine will harm an unborn baby.
 Tell your doctor if you are pregnant or plan to become pregnant.

-It is not known whether Viroptic passes into breast milk or if it could harm a nursing baby.
+It is not known whether trifluridine ophthalmic passes into breast milk or if it could harm a nursing baby.
 Tell your doctor if you are breast-feeding a baby.